ibexa/documentation-developer/docs/administration/configuration/repository_configuration.md

 ### Entity manager

-If you use the [Doctrine entity manager](https://www.doctrine-project.org/projects/doctrine-orm/en/2.10/tutorials/getting-started.html#obtaining-the-entitymanager), you are unable to connect different SiteAccesses to different databases.
+If you use the [Doctrine entity manager](https://www.doctrine-project.org/projects/doctrine-orm/en/2.10/tutorials/getting-started.html#obtaining-the-entitymanager), you're unable to connect different SiteAccesses to different databases.

 To have this possibility, you need to use the SiteAccess-aware entity manager: `ibexa.doctrine.orm.entity_manager`.